Meet Our Faculty & Staff

 Dorothy Zografi, Head of School Emeritus

-Dorothy received her B.S in Education in 1957 and taught fourth grade in public schools until 1960.
-In 1970 Dorothy was introduced to the Montessori Method of Education living in the Netherlands for one year where her four children attended a Montessori school.
-Inspired and intrigued by what she observed during that year, she was convinced that she wanted her future teaching career to focus on the Montessori Method of Education.
-In 1977 Dorothy enrolled in the Midwest Montessori Institute in Milwaukee and received her AMI Primary Teaching Certificate in 1978, which launched her long career at Madison Community Montessori School.
-Dorothy was a Primary Directress until 1990 when she “retired” from the classroom and devoted her full attention to Administration.
-In that role she worked to “grow” the school from two Primary classrooms to what we enjoy today, offerings for children 12 months to 14 years.
-Dorothy retired as Head of School in 2006, but enjoys her present role as a Board member emeritus, where she can remain in touch with the school’s excellent Administration and Staff, wonderful children and community of parents, as well as being a witness to a fulfilled dream of hers for a permanent home for MCMS in a beautiful indoor and outdoor environment.
+Dorothy received her bachelor's in education in 1957 and taught fourth grade in public schools until 1960.
+In 1970, Dorothy was introduced to the Montessori method of education while living in the Netherlands for one year where her four children attended a Montessori school.
+Inspired and intrigued by what she observed during that year, Dorothy was convinced that she wanted her future teaching career to focus on the Montessori method of education.
+In 1977, she enrolled in the Midwest Montessori Institute in Milwaukee and received her AMI primary certificate in 1978, which launched her long career at Madison Community Montessori School.
+Dorothy was a primary guide until 1990 when she “retired” from the classroom and devoted her full attention to administration.
+In that role, she worked to grow the school from two primary classrooms to what we enjoy today, offerings for children, ages 12 months to 14 years.
+Dorothy retired as Head of School in 2006, but enjoys her present role as a Board member emeritus, where she can remain in touch with the school’s excellent administration and staff as well as the wonderful children and community of parents.
+She is also thrilled to be a witness to her fulfilled dream of a permanent home for MCMS in a beautiful indoor and outdoor environment.

 Meghan Smyth, Director of Education & Admissions

-Meghan has been with MCMS since 1993, first as a Primary Guide and now in Administration.
-She attended Macalester College in St. Paul, MN where she graduated with a degree in Studio Art.
-She received her AMI Primary Montessori certificate from the Montessori Training Center of Minnesota in 1991.
+Meghan has been with MCMS since 1993, first as a primary guide and now in administration.
+She attended Macalester College in St. Paul, Minnesota where she graduated with a degree in studio art.
+She received her AMI primary certificate from the Montessori Training Center of Minnesota in 1991.
 After teaching for several years in Minnesota, Meghan moved back to Wisconsin to be closer to family and was fortunate enough to discover MCMS!
 She lives in Baraboo and enjoys the beauty of this part of the state.

 Jackie Rosenow, Business Manager